Where Does $100 to the American Diabetes Association Go?

 The ADA paid $50,000 to LYFECHANNEL, Inc (a company affiliated with the brother of CFO Deborah Johnson). – a digital patient care program that brings together patients, their primary physician, extended care providers and dedicated team of nurses, counselors and dietitians that will re-write the care for people living with diabetes and elevate the impact of great self-management.
 Deborah Johnson departed ADA on 10/31/15.

-In conclusion, the ADA is a non-profit 501 (c) 3 that spends most of the money raised on programs (54 cents of every dollar) followed by fundraising (22 cents of every dollar), grants (20 cents of every dollar) and management (5 cents of every dollar).
+In conclusion, the ADA is a non-profit 501 (c) 3 that spent 54 cents of every dollar on programs, followed by fundraising (22 cents of every dollar), grants (20 cents of every dollar) and management (5 cents of every dollar).
 A labor intensive organization with 1,539 employees, the ADA spent the largest portion of revenue on compensation and benefits for staff, including $5.5 million to 19 highly compensated employees.
 Only 20 cents of every dollar is given in grants and of that 20 cents, only 16 cents is further granted to outside organizations.

 In 2015, the organization experienced a $14 million drop in revenue ($195 million in 2014 to $181 million in 2015) which equates to a 7% decline from year-to-year, which may have contributed to the high turnover in highly compensated individuals.
 With Type 2 diabetes exploding in the United States, you have to ask yourself if the ADA is greatly underfunded or ineffective in preventing and reversing Type 2?